adubois/qubes-app-linux-yubikey/README.md

 - 0 when the OTP authentication method is not compromised.
 - 1 when the OTP authentication method is compromised and locked.
-Re-setting this value to 0 should only be done during initial configuration with a new USB VM.
+Re-setting this value to 0 should only be done during initial configuration with a new trusted USB VM.

-The second value is the last counter.
+The second value is the last Yubikey power-up counter.

 Feedback